 It is designed to be gentle on delicate skin so can also be used to soothe newborn infant skin.
 If you go in for an induction, then this is well worth taking with you.

-Are you concerned that cracked nipples will make breastfeeding or pumping painful?
+Worried cracked nipples will make breastfeeding or pumping milk painful?
 Try applying our 100% natural nipple cream.